Is a global food crisis avoidable?

 “The biotech world will need to provide more drought-resistant crop varieties for dry regions at risk of losing their farmland to desertification, for example, or insect-resistant varieties to combat changes in the geographic ranges of pest species.” — Scott K. Johnson, Ars Technica

-Redesign cities to encourage more people to live in city centers instead of the suburbs.
+Redesign cities to encourage more people to live in city centres instead of the suburbs.

 “Pro-density development plans that limit the outward growth of urban areas to avoid destroying natural landscape should be a crucial first step.” — Patrick Sisson, Curbed